 a pivotal role in North Carolina’s state-wide effort to pass a Death Penalty

-Moratorium Bill and has appeared before a US Senate Judiciary Committee
+Moratorium Bill and he appeared before a US Senate Judiciary Committee

 hearing on the death penalty appeals process.

-His appearances have contributed to the state-wide adoption of new laws
+His appearances contributed to the state-wide adoption of new laws

 information sharing with defense counsel, procedural changes in eyewitness

-and what is being called the Hunt Effect— a more alert and critical attitude
+and what was referred to as the Hunt Effect - a more alert and critical attitude

-After being wrongfully convicted not once but twice, of rape and murder in a
+After being wrongfully convicted twice, of rape and murder in a

 high profile case that resulted in